Ordering at Church Pharmacy has never been simpler!

 For any enquiries relating to the delivery of medications to our Care Homes please contact our dedicated Care Home team on 01509 357 999 who will be able to assist you with your query.

-A private prescription is a document which is a signed order pharmacy prescription from a doctor, dentist or an independent prescriber.
-The product prescribed on a prescription must solely be for the benefit of the patients’ health or wellbeing.
-You must have a prescription license to do this.
+A private prescription is a medical prescription for a named patient which is not supplied under the National Health Service (NHS), and may be written by a registered practising doctor, dentist or independent prescriber.
+Items prescribed on a medical prescription must be solely for the benefit of that patient’s health or wellbeing.

 You can download our private prescription template from our Resources page.